 So far, those efforts have not succeeded in quelling the protest movement, and the demonstrators' courage and determination have garnered the admiration of Central Asians.

-In the past Lukashenka quashed dissent by resorting to harsh methods, said Sergey Duvanov, a human rights activist with the Kazakhstan International Bureau for Human Rights.
+In the past Lukashenka quashed dissent by resorting to harsh methods, said Sergey Duvanov, a human rights activist with the Kazakhstan International Bureau for Human Rights and Rule of Law.

 That will not work this time, he said.